RESEARCH

 Our work has three main aspects:

-1. Exploring non-drug ways to reduce or eliminate Parkinson’s symptoms, often by addressing underlying causes of stress.
+Exploring new ways to reduce or eliminate Parkinson’s symptoms by addressing underlying causes of stress.

-3. Understanding the role that self-leadership can play in reshaping narratives of health and healing.
+Understanding the role that self-leadership can play in reshaping narratives of wellbeing and quality of life.

-We have drawn from a range of disciplines, including psychotherapy, art-based methods, coaching, nutrition, movement and meditation, and also on our own backgrounds in qualitative research (see below).
+We work with other professionals and draw from a range of disciplines, including psychotherapy, art-based methods, coaching, nutrition, movement and meditation, and we also draw on our own backgrounds in qualitative research.

-As we continue with the work outlined above, we’ve decided to share our findings through a film.
-Our goal is to disseminate what we've learned, spark inspiration, and open up constructive dialogue on the approach we've taken.
-The film will not only serve as a tool for communication but also as a means to deepen and refine our own understanding of what we are doing.
-In this sense, the film is both part of our research process and a way to engage in dialogue with others.
+As we continue with the this work, we’ve decided to share our journey in a film.
+Our goal is to share what we've learned, spark inspiration, and open up constructive dialogue on the approach we've taken.
+The film will serve as a tool for communication and as a means to deepen and refine our own understanding.
+In this sense, the film is both part of our independent research project and a way to engage in dialogue with others.

 We are excited to be collaborating with filmmaker and anthropologist Jeppe Lerche on this project.
-Together we’ll be working on the film over the next year, with a target completion date of September 2026.
+Together we’ll be working on the film with a target completion date of September 2026.

 For any inquiries you can contact us at this address: fma@crossfieldseuropa.com.